EMS Education - EMT Course

 Cedarville, OH 45314

 A confirmation of the class meeting time and room location will be emailed to the student the week before the class begins.
-The course fee must be paid by the first day of class.
-A student will not be permitted to begin classes if the course fee is not paid.

 There will be no course fee refund after class has been in session for 16 class hours.
 A ten percent administrative fee will be deducted from the remaining course fee.
 Students dismissed from the program will forfeit all money paid.